appacademy/dotfiles/README.md

 You're done!
 No more installation required.

+## Debugging

+If you've installed the dotfiles and you're still having some issues with your environment, check out our [debugging docs](./debugging.md).

 ## Other Operating Systems

 This repository is created for machines running **Mac OSX**.
 Note that